How To Find Out If Someone Has Life Insurance

 - National Association of Unclaimed Property Administrators - Unclaimed.org

-There are also companies who will search for a lost policy for your loved one.
+There are also companies who will search for a lost policy for your loved one, and they can be a helpful resource for how to find out if someone has life insurance.
 Representatives will contact hundreds of life insurance companies on your behalf to determine whether your loved one had a policy.
 Fees vary, and scams involving this type of service do exist, so do your research before you go this route.

 Call Your State Insurance Commissioner’s Office